nickhillwd/SuperDryScraper/README.md

 #### Before you begin:

-1) NPM install - you will ned a few dependencies; cheerio, request, express & file system
+1) NPM install - you will ned a few dependencies; please see package.json for all dependencies

 2) Run localhost 5000

 3) In your browser add /scrape to lacalhost:5000 and hit enter to begin scraping